Aww geez! Not another YouTube rant!

 Are the ads of an online service are directed towards children.

 How I am supposed to know that?
 For example, we promote NordVPN as one of the few advertisers on our site.
 We also promote Anuabianhost as well.
 Both services TECHNICALLY a child under 13 years of age could buy!
-Our ads are neutral and aren’t really directed towards children but the interpretation is key once again.
-However, if a bunch of kids loads up on private networking then suddenly it’s ‘appealing’ towards those children?
-Maybe the child just wants to be left the fuck alone from everyone!
+Our ads are neutral and aren’t really directed toward children but the interpretation is key once again.
+However, if a bunch of kids loads up on private networking then suddenly it’s ‘appealing’ to those children?
+Maybe the child just wants to be left the fuck alone by everyone!
 Or their school’s firewall sucks!
 Think about it!